Ammo59/University-Portfolio---Display/README.md

 # University-Portfolio---Display
 To preserve and display the knowledge obtained in my undergraduate career.
 Code access is publicly hidden to prevent academic dishonesty violations.
+Access may be granted at request.

 ##### Table of Contents
   * [CECS 277 (Object-Oriented Application Development - Python)](#1-cecs-277-object-oriented-application-development---python)